allenkim67/allenkim67.github.io/_posts/2017-02-29-how-to-get-better-cooking-beginner.md

 faster and more consistent results.

 Or cooking meat.
-I understand now that you can enhance the meat's flavor when you sear the it, which means cooking the outside of the meat on high heat so that it turns brown.
+I understand now that you can enhance the meat's flavor when you sear it, which means cooking the outside of the meat on high heat so that it turns brown.

 There are other things you can consider other than just the cooking method.
 Like